GOOD. blog

 A large part of your serotonin isn’t made in your brain, but in your gut.
 Read that again.

-That gut serotonin mostly does its work locally (digestion, gut movement), but your gut and your brain are in constant contact, like two best friends texting all day.
-What happens in your belly influences how you feel, and vice versa.
+That gut serotonin mostly does its work locally (digestion, gut motility), but your gut and your brain are in constant contact, like two best friends texting each other all day long.
+What happens in your stomach affects how you feel, and the other way round.

 Stress disrupts your gut.
 A disrupted gut makes you more sensitive to stress.
-Vicious circle.
-That’s why Adaptiv works not only on your brain, but also on your gut microbiome.
-Because if you only target your head while your gut is a mess, you’re watering a little plant while the roots are dead.
+A vicious circle.
+That’s why Adaptiv doesn’t just work on your brain, but on your gut microbiome too.
+Because if you only target your head while your gut is a mess, you’re watering a plant whose roots are already dead.

 The ingredients: your stress-support dream team

 1. Ahiflower oil, the omega overachiever.
-This plant-based omega isn’t a basic fish oil.
-Ahiflower delivers a rare combination of omega-3, 6 and 9, in a form your body can use well.
-The two primary fatty acids are stearidonic acid and alpha-linolenic acid.
-What you need to know: in clinically studied dosages Ahiflower supports a healthy inflammatory response and a calm mood.
+This plant-based omega is no basic fish oil.
+Ahiflower delivers a rare combination of omega-3, 6 and 9, in a form your body can actually use well.
+Its two primary fatty acids are stearidonic acid and alpha-linolenic acid.
+What matters: at a clinically studied dose, Ahiflower supports a healthy inflammatory response and a calm mood.

-A randomised trial looked at fatty-acid levels in people and found that Ahiflower meaningfully raises EPA levels.
-EPA plays a role in the health of your cell membranes and in communication between brain cells, and can influence how neurotransmitters like serotonin and dopamine work.
-The stearidonic acid in Ahiflower converts to EPA more efficiently than the ALA from flaxseed.
-And a preclinical model showed that Ahiflower supports the balance of the gut microbiome, again that gut-brain connection.
-That’s why Ahiflower is a fundamental part of Adaptiv: it feeds several systems at once.
+A randomised trial looked at fatty acid levels in people and found that Ahiflower meaningfully raises EPA levels.
+EPA plays a role in the health of your cell membranes and in communication between brain cells, and can influence how neurotransmitters like serotonin and dopamine function.
+The stearidonic acid in Ahiflower converts to EPA more efficiently than the ALA found in flaxseed.
+And a preclinical model showed that Ahiflower supports gut microbiome balance, that gut-brain connection again.
+That’s why Ahiflower is a foundational part of Adaptiv: it nourishes multiple systems at once.

 2. GABA, your brake pedal.
-GABA (gamma-aminobutyric acid) is one of the most important calming neurotransmitters in your brain.
-Think of it as your brain’s brake pedal: when stress and stimuli drive your system into overdrive, GABA helps to slow it down, quieten mental chatter and ease tension.
+GABA (gamma-aminobutyric acid) is one of the brain’s most important calming neurotransmitters.
+Think of it as your brain’s brake pedal: when stress and stimuli send your system into overdrive, GABA helps slow it down, quiet the mental chatter and ease tension.

-Adaptiv contains one hundred milligrams of GABA, not a random number.
-A randomised trial reported on exactly this dosage: participants experienced less self-reported stress after a demanding mental task, and showed a measurably calmer pattern in their brain activity (reduced alpha- and beta-band activity).
-Not just in how they felt, but in measurable electrical activity.
-The result: more calm and clarity, without becoming a zombie or losing your focus.
+Adaptiv contains one hundred milligrams of GABA, and that’s no random number.
+A randomised trial reported on this exact dose: participants experienced less self-reported stress after a demanding mental task, and showed a measurably calmer pattern in their brain activity (reduced alpha and beta band activity).
+Not just in how they felt, but in measurable electrical activity too.
+The result: more calm and clarity, without turning into a zombie or losing your focus.

 And it doesn’t stop at your brain: saffron also affects your gut-brain axis and supports a healthier balance in your gut microbiome.
-Exactly the holistic approach I stand for in GOOD., because you can’t support your brain and ignore your gut.
-Studies suggest saffron helps reduce stress and nervousness by slowing the rise of your cortisol a little.
-For someone like me, whose system shouts “ALARM!” quickly, that extra buffer is worth gold.
+Exactly the holistic approach I stand for in GOOD., because you can’t support your brain while ignoring your gut.
+Studies suggest saffron helps reduce stress and nervousness by slowing the rise in your cortisol.
+For someone like me, whose system is quick to shout “ALARM!”, that extra buffer is worth its weight in gold.

 4. Lavender, the Swiss army knife.
-Lavender is one of the most researched essential oils in the world, with dozens of studies on stress, restlessness and sleep.
-Adaptiv contains eighty milligrams of lavender oil, about two drops, the clinically studied dosage.
+Lavender is one of the most studied essential oils in the world, with dozens of trials into stress, restlessness and sleep.
+Adaptiv contains eighty milligrams of lavender oil, about two drops, the clinically studied dose.

 Lavender’s power lies in two components: linalool and linalyl acetate.
-Linalool is increasingly recognised for its broad action on the central nervous system.
-It works through several systems at once: it modulates various neurotransmitters, interacts with serotonin receptors, influences noradrenaline pathways, works within the hypothalamic-pituitary axis (your stress regulation system), and acts on GABA targets.
+Linalool is gaining increasing recognition for its broad action on the central nervous system.
+It works through multiple systems at once: it modulates various neurotransmitters, interacts with serotonin receptors, influences noradrenaline pathways, works within the hypothalamic-pituitary axis (your stress-regulation system), and acts on GABA targets.
 Linalyl acetate also adjusts GABA and promotes relaxation.
-Together, plus another hundred or so components, they give a synergistic effect you won’t get from a single synthetic ingredient.
+Together, plus another hundred or so components, they create a synergistic effect you simply won’t get from a single synthetic ingredient.

 5. Coriander, the activating counterpart.
 Where lavender calms, coriander activates, and yet they work together perfectly.
 Coriander has a higher linalool content than lavender (between 83 and 90 per cent), but it’s a different form of linalool: an enantiomer.
-Enantiomers are mirror images you can’t lay over each other, like your left and right hand.
+Enantiomers are optical mirror images that can’t be overlaid on each other, like your left and right hand.

 Lavender mainly contains (−)-linalool, coriander mainly (+)-linalool.
-Their physical properties (boiling and melting point) are identical, but their three-dimensional structure differs, and so they work differently in your body.
-The linalool in lavender is associated with calming; the one in coriander is more activating and plays a role in regulating a healthy blood pressure and heart rate.
+Their physical properties (boiling and melting point) are identical, but their three-dimensional structure differs, and that’s why they act differently in your body.
+The linalool in lavender is linked to calming; the one in coriander is more activating and plays a role in regulating healthy blood pressure and heart rate.
 Both reduce nervousness, but in different ways.
-By combining them you get several mechanisms of action at once, like two instruments that together make a harmony they wouldn’t reach alone.
-This kind of thoughtful synergy is why I’m so taken with how doTERRA formulates.
+Combining them gives you several mechanisms of action at once, like two instruments creating a harmony together that neither could reach alone.
+This kind of thoughtful synergy is exactly why I’m so taken with the way doTERRA formulates.

 6. Wild Orange, the microbiome booster.
-Wild orange is more than 90 per cent limonene, a natural monoterpene studied for effects on mood and stress.
-Emerging research suggests that limonene works through the limbic system, the neuro-endocrine pathways, the hypothalamic-pituitary axis and, you guessed it, the gut-brain axis.
+Wild orange is made up of more than 90 per cent limonene, a natural monoterpene that’s been studied for its effects on mood and stress.
+Emerging research suggests limonene works through the limbic system, neuro-endocrine pathways, the hypothalamic-pituitary axis and, you guessed it, the gut-brain axis.
 More research is needed, but the results so far are promising.

-One preclinical study showed that intake of orange oil favourably influenced the gut microbiome, and that limonene increases so-called alpha diversity: how many different species of microbe live in your gut and how evenly they’re spread.
+One preclinical study showed that taking orange oil favourably affected the gut microbiome, and that limonene increases so-called alpha diversity: how many different types of microbes live in your gut and how evenly they’re distributed.
 High alpha diversity is generally good for your wellbeing, your digestion and your immune system.
-Think of a balanced football team: the more different types of player, the better your team handles challenges.
-A team of only goalkeepers never wins.
+Think of a balanced football team: the more varied the players, the better your team can handle challenges.
+A team of nothing but goalkeepers never wins.

 7. Fennel, the brain balancer.
 Fennel has a liquorice-like scent thanks to its high trans-anethole content.
-Preclinical research suggests that fennel, when taken, can improve resilience to stress, partly through the neuroactivity of trans-anethole.
+Preclinical research suggests that taking fennel may improve resilience to stress, partly through the neuroactivity of trans-anethole.

-Let’s zoom in on how brain cells work.
-Picture them as tiny, super-sensitive light bulbs that “fire” when they send signals to each other.
+Let’s zoom in for a moment on how brain cells work.
+Picture them as tiny, super-sensitive light bulbs that “fire” as they send signals to each other.
 Two switches regulate that: calcium channels and calcium-activated potassium channels.
-Calcium flowing into the cell is the “on” button; potassium flowing out is the “dimmer” that calms the cell down again.
-When your brain is over-stimulated, those bulbs flicker wildly or stay on too long, and you feel overwhelmed or emotionally volatile.
-By acting on these channels, trans-anethole helps bring the activity of brain cells into balance.
+Calcium flowing into the cell is the “on” button; potassium flowing out is the “dimmer” that settles the cell back down.
+When your brain is overstimulated, those bulbs flicker wildly or stay on too long, and you feel overwhelmed or emotionally volatile.
+By acting on these channels, trans-anethole helps bring brain cell activity back into balance.

-For me personally this is hugely valuable.
-My system tends to over-react to stimuli, as if someone has set the sensitivity of those “light bulbs” far too high.
+For me personally, this is enormously valuable.
+My system tends to overreact to stimuli, as if someone’s turned the sensitivity of those “light bulbs” up far too high.
 Trans-anethole helps dim that sensitivity without me losing myself.
-I’m still me, but with a better internal regulator.
+I’m still me, just with a better internal regulator.

 How do you use Adaptiv Capsules?

 Surprisingly simple: take one capsule daily, preferably with a meal.
-Then you let the ingredients do their work to help you cope better with stressful situations.
+That lets the ingredients do their work to help you cope better with stressful situations.

-But here comes something I always hammer on within my GOOD. method: foundations first.
-This targeted supplement works much better if your base is already covered.
-And that’s not a sales pitch, that’s how your body works.
-You can’t expect one supplement to work wonders if your cells are crying out for basic nutrition and your gut microbiome is out of balance.
+But here’s something I always hammer home within my GOOD. method: foundations first.
+This targeted supplement works far better once your basics are already covered.
+And that’s not a sales pitch, that’s just how your body works.
+You can’t expect one supplement to work wonders while your cells are crying out for basic nutrition and your gut microbiome is out of balance.

 That’s why, within GOOD., the “O” of Optimal natural support isn’t where I start.
-We begin with the base: glucose-conscious living (the “G”), so you’re not constantly on a sugar rollercoaster, and Optimal movement that suits your system.
-Only then do we add support.
+We start with the basics: living glucose aware (the “G”), so you’re not stuck on a constant sugar rollercoaster, and Optimal movement that suits your system.
+Only then do we add that support.

-With the foundations in order, your cells are prepared to respond better to Adaptiv.
-The difference between watering a plant with healthy roots and one with withered roots.
+With the foundations in place, your cells are primed to respond better to Adaptiv.
+It’s the difference between watering a plant with healthy roots and one with roots that have dried out.

 Combining with Mito2Max

-A question I often get: can you combine Adaptiv with Mito2Max?
+A question I get asked a lot: can you combine Adaptiv with Mito2Max?
 Absolutely, and it even works synergistically.
-I do it myself daily.
+I do it myself every day.
 Mito2Max contains the cellular co-factors that help your cells make energy (ATP).
 And cells that are well supplied with energy can also respond better to the ingredients in Adaptiv.
-Like giving a well-oiled engine (Mito2Max) premium petrol (Adaptiv).
+It’s like giving a well-oiled engine (Mito2Max) premium petrol (Adaptiv).

 My experience: from survival to thriving

 I’ve been using Adaptiv Capsules for two years now.
-First imported from the US with all the hassle that entails, and now finally available in Europe with a formula that’s even better.
+First imported from the US with all the hassle that involved, and now finally available in Europe with a formula that’s even better.

-Did they completely turn my life around?
-No. I’m still neuro-spicy, still need my systems, and unexpected phone calls still aren’t my thing.
+Have they completely turned my life around?
+No. I’m still neuro-spicy, I still need my systems, and unexpected phone calls are still not my thing.
 What they have done is give me room.
-Room to pause between a stimulus and my response.
-Room to choose how I react instead of automatically shooting into survival mode.
+Room to pause between a trigger and my response.
+Room to choose how I react instead of shooting straight into survival mode.
 They’ve taken me from “constantly in survival mode” to “mostly thriving, with the occasional blip”.
 And that’s huge.

-Combined with the other pillars of GOOD., glucose stability, movement that suits me, my fundamental supplements, work on emotional balance and conscious manifestation, Adaptiv Capsules have become a crucial part of how I navigate life.
+Combined with the other pillars of GOOD., glucose stability, movement that suits me, my foundational supplements, working on emotional balance and conscious manifesting, Adaptiv Capsules have become a crucial part of how I navigate life.

 The bottom line

 Adaptiv Capsules aren’t a miracle cure.
-But they do give your body the tools to cope better with stress, to be more resilient, and to create that room between what happens and how you respond.
-And when life is loud, fast and unpredictable, that room is worth gold.
+What they do give your body are the tools to cope better with stress, to be more resilient, and to create that room between what happens and how you respond.
+And when life is loud, fast and unpredictable, that room is worth its weight in gold.

 You can’t always control what stresses you.
 You can choose how you support your body to deal with it.
-And that’s what GOOD. is about: conscious choices that let your body, brain and emotions function optimally, so you can live the way you want.
+And that’s what GOOD. is all about: conscious choices that let your body, brain and emotions function at their best, so you can live life the way you want to.

 Adaptiv Capsules are now available in Europe.